dstilesr/data-eng-udacity/capstone-project/README.md

 source csvs (which should be stored on S3), clean and organize it, and  then store the resulting data as parquet files on S3.

 Spark was chosen for this job because of its speed, versatility, and horizontal scalability.
+The most important aspect of this is that Spark runs on a cluster and can thus leverage the memory and compute capabilities of several machines to handle the large amounts of data involved in this project.
+It also has the benefit of allowing SQL-like syntax for querying data, which can make performing analytics much easier.
+Yet another benefit of this approach is that if the data storage were to be changed and instead the data would be loaded to HDFS on the cluster, for example, the same pipeline code could still be used with only minimal changes.

 S3 was chosen for storing the data because it is less expensive for storing data at rest and requires less administration overhead than storing the data on HDFS or in a database (SQL or NoSQL).
 S3 also has good scalability and availability properties that make it a good choice